 Custom Fabrication Course and Class Descriptions

 Through custom fabrication classes, students learn how to permanently join metal parts to create automobiles, engines, airplanes and other pieces of manufactured equipment.
-Learn about courses in custom fabrication and programs available, as well as hands-on training.

 Many fabricators and assemblers only need a high school diploma followed by on-the-job training.
 However, custom fabrication courses are available through certificate programs that can last 6 months to 1 year or 2-year associate's degree programs in automotive technology, custom fabrication and welding.
 Courses often include a hands-on component that allows them to put their skills into practice.

 Here are a few common concepts taught in custom fabrication courses:

 List of Courses